How to set up and install Fire Opal

 In this guide, you will learn how to:

-- Install the Fire Opal Python package.
+- Install the Fire Opal Python package into that environment.

-1. Set up your local development environment
+1. Set up a Python conda environment

-Once you have Anaconda downloaded, use it to create and activate a virtual environment with a valid Python version.
-Fire Opal is compatible with Python versions >=3.8 and <3.12.
-You can either use Anaconda from the command line or through their visual Anaconda Navigator.
-If using command line, run the following commands:
+Fire Opal is compatible with Python versions 3.9 to and including 3.12.
+You can either use Anaconda from the command line or through their visual Anaconda Navigator to create a Python environment with an appropriate version.
+For example, if you are using command line, you may replace your_env_name

-conda create --name your_env_name python=3.9
+conda create --name your_env_name python=3.11 -y

 conda activate your_env_name

-2. Install the Fire Opal Python package
+2. Install the Fire Opal Python package in your environment

 pip install fire-opal

-3. Set up Q-CTRL account
+3. Authenticate your Q-CTRL account

 import fireopal as fo